The Alternative Teacher

 are issued a Transitional B certificate to teach Mathematics in grades 7-12,

-you may not use it to teach in elementary school, or to teach Science 7-12.
+you may not use it to teach in a different subject area or developmental level.

 - Can I get a Transitional B certificate without entering a college's